Skip to main content

 Bondita felt someone behind her.
 Someone whose footsteps were unfamiliar to her.
 A sudden fear gripped her.
 The dacoits were at large so were the revolutionaries.
 She had nothing around her for self-defence.
 Her throat dried up.
 Aniruddha glanced at the girl standing a few feet away from him and extended his arm unsure, of what to call her.

 "Who are you?"
 She asked, alarmed.
 "What are you doing here?"
 Aniruddha frowned.
-Not only was she in his house, but she also didn't know him as well.
+Not only was she in his house, but she also didn't know him.

 "Of course, I can speak.
 What are you doing here in the middle of the night?"
 He frowned.
 "At my home?"